Potomac man who allegedly fired at deputies still not arraigned

 As deputies were pursuing the car, Bennett called 911, explaining that he had forced his girlfriend to drive off and that he allegedly planned to kill everyone.

-While on the call, Moody could hear the woman driver crying and pleading with Bennett to stop.
+While on the call, Moody could hear the female driver crying and pleading with Bennett to stop.

 Bennett, threatening repeatedly to kill himself, also called his ex-wife from the car, who pleaded with him to stop what he was doing.

-Just before 11:30 p.m. the car turned off of I-74 and headed north on Illinois 49, east of Ogden.
-Vermilion County sheriff’s deputies and Illinois State Police had joined in the pursuit.
-A spike strip put out by police caused the fleeing car to blow three tires and eventually come to a stop near Vermilion County roads 500 E and 2500 N.
+Just before 11:30 p.m., the car turned off of I-74 and headed north on Illinois 49, east of Ogden.
+At this point, Vermilion County sheriff’s deputies and Illinois State Police had joined in the pursuit.
+A spike strip put out by police caused the fleeing car to blow three tires and eventually come to a stop near Vermilion County roads 500 East and 2500 North.

-Sheriff Dustin Heuerman said Moody and fellow shift sergeant, J.R.
-Meeker, continued to talk to Bennett for approximately three more hours in an attempt to resolve the crisis peacefully.
+Sheriff Dustin Heuerman said Moody and fellow shift Sgt.
+J.R.
+Meeker continued to talk to Bennett for about three more hours in an attempt to resolve the crisis peacefully.
 Both officers are trained in crisis intervention.

-“I believe it was Ed who finally had convinced him and the next thing you know, he cleared his weapon and got out of the car,” said Heuerman of the 2:35 a.m.
-Monday peaceful resolution.
+“I believe it was Ed who finally had convinced him, and the next thing you know, he cleared his weapon and got out of the car,” Heuerman said of the peaceful resolution, which took place about 2:35 a.m.
+Monday.

 “No deputies were hit by gunfire, nobody was hurt, including people in the car or any officers.
 The skills of the deputies got him to come out of his own volition without this ending in gunfire, which is just extraordinary,” the sheriff said.

-The gun that Bennett threw out of the vehicle was an AR-15 assault rifle with a scope sight, that can hold 30 rounds.
+The gun that Bennett threw out of the vehicle was an AR-15 assault rifle with a scope sight and a magazine that holds 30 rounds.
 There were 21 rounds still in it.
 As a convicted felon, Bennett is not allowed to have it.

 Police also found a glass pipe with methamphetamine residue in it in the car.